-This project explores new methods to prevent racism and antisemittism among young people.
+This artistic research project explores new methods to prevent racism and antisemittism among young people.

-The new project will convey the fate of Norwegian Jews deported from Trondheim in 1942.
-Creating an archive using theory from microhistory, the project explores colaboratory art methodologies as methods of change (Berman 2017).
+The project builds on information about Norwegian Jews deported from Trondheim in 1942.
+Creating an archive using theory from microhistory, the project explores collaboratory art methodologies as methods of change (Berman 2017).
 How can inquiry-based learning strengthen the links between teaching and disciplinary research (Spronken-Smith and Walker, 2010)?
 The exploration of drawing as tool for learning (Mäkelä 2007) will continue in this branch of the project.
 What are the cultural semiotic consequences when site-specific narrative is transposed to another place (Magid, 2012)?
 Which elements could be of significance in this transposition?
 (Torop, 2017)?
 What ethical considerations should be taken (Guo, 2014)?

 The project investigates new approaches of commemorating though drawing/illustration, as well as relation between object and participant (Moniker, 2016) and discusses memory and object (Jenkins, 2018).
 The exploration of the viewer as illustrator and objects as illustration is the expected outcome.

 The project is a cooperation between Falstadsenteret and professor Hilde Kramer, Faculty of Fine Art, Music and Design at the University of Bergen.
 Project leader is Sebastian Klein, Head of Education at Falstadsenteret.
 During the first symposium of the project on 19th of October 2020 he gives a presentation